An1onegit/Projet_transverse/README.md

 4. Use the arrow keys or ZQSD to move your character and E to perform actions.

 ## 🖼️ Screenshots
-Here’s what the game looks like:
+Here’s what our game looks like:
 *Add your screenshots here!*
 - **Main Menu:**
   ![image](https://github.com/user-attachments/assets/8a7ea887-48be-4d62-ba5a-ad7970a0af38)